Short-range Forces Inside the Capillaries

 These forces are significantly stronger than gravity, which explains why liquids can rise against gravity.
 These are called elektrokinetic forces and the phenomena produced by them is known as elektrokinetic phenomena or effects.
 Electrokinetic refers to the fact that electrical effects create mechanical motion (electro = electrical, kinetic = motion).

-Electrokinetic phenomena (electro = electric, kinetic = motion) study fluid flow or particle motion under the influence of a voltage or electric field or vice-versa: electrical effects generated by moving liquid or particles driven by pressure, concentration or gravity.
+Electrokinetic phenomena describe the movement of fluids or solid particles under the influence of an electric field and vice-versa: electrical effects generated by moving liquid or solid particles as a result of pressure or concentration differences or gravity.

-- Osmosis (also known as capillary osmosis or diffusion osmosis) [concentration > movement]: the motion of liquid in a porous material (osmotic flow) under the influence of chemical concentration differences (e.g. different areas of salinity)
+- Capillary osmosis (or simply: osmosis) [concentration > movement]: the motion of a liquid in a porous material (osmotic flow) driven by differences in salinity (concentration differences)